-Black Friday, Cyber Monday (falling on November 29 and December 2 this year) and the ensuing shopping frenzy leading up to Christmas bring significant opportunities – and challenges – to myriad businesses worldwide.
+Black Friday, Cyber Monday (falling on November 24 and 27 this year), and the ensuing shopping frenzy leading up to Christmas bring significant opportunities – and challenges – to businesses worldwide.
 Major global shipping companies deliver hundreds of millions of packages in the month between Black Friday and New Year’s Eve.
+Below, we explain why you should prepare for the heightened Black Friday shipping demands.

 According to the U.S. National Retail Federation, November and December bring in 30% of annual sales for many retailers.
 And retail spending in this period is predicted to increase by around 4.5%.